microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 The remote desktop client must support RDPRFX if using **enhanced interactive** mode.
 When using the **enhanced interactive** mode, test cases instruct you via sending instruction images to the remote desktop client on the SUT.
 You can trigger touch events according to the instructions shown on the screen of SUT.

-When using the **protocol-based** mode, an agent is also need on SUT according to [RDP SUT control protocol](SUT\_Remote\_Control_Protocol.pdf), the agent is used to receive SUT control request from test suite and operate RDP client on SUT accordingly.
+When using the **protocol-based** mode, an agent is also need on SUT according to **SUT\_Remote\_Control_Protocol.pdf**, the agent is used to receive SUT control request from test suite and operate RDP client on SUT accordingly.

 #### <a name="_Toc421010914"/>Configuration for RDPEDISP